-The child wants to be part of the excitement
+The child wants to be part of the excitement.

 Kids go to sports clubs, play with friends after school and do homework, which tires them out.
 You need to manage your children’s activities outside of school, especially if they’re staying up past their bedtime to complete homework.
 Have a chat with their teacher if necessary.

-The transition to bedtime is too short
+The transition to bedtime is too short.

 Like everyone else, kids need their downtime and to be relaxed before going to bed.
 If you’re playing games, watching a movie, or doing some other activity that gets the kids excited right before bedtime, you’ll have to calm them down before you put them to bed.
-Sending them to bed straight afterward won’t work.
+Sending them to bed straight afterwards won’t work.
 Schedule some quiet time between the activity and their bedtime so that they settle into sleep easier.

-The child is asserting themselves
+The child is asserting themselves.

 Knowing how much sleep your child should get